bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 # Usage

 ### New Parameters
-- `-c <path>` Enables the cow functionality, the argument sets the path for the temporary `.meta` and `.data` file in which the writes are stored
+- `-c <path>` Enables the cow functionality, the argument sets the path for the temporary `meta` and `data` file in which the writes are stored
 - `-C <address>` sets the address of the cow server.
 The cow server is responsible for merging the original image with the changes from the client.
 - `-L <path>` Similar to `-c <path>` but instead of creating a new session, it loads an existing from the given path.
 - `-m` if set, the client will request a merge after the image is unmounted and all change are uploaded.

+- `--cowStatStdout` creates a status file at the same location as the data and meta file.
+The file contains information about the current session, for more information see [here](#status).
+- `--cowStatFile` similar to `--cowStatStdout` but the information will be printed in the stdout.

 Example parameters for creating a new cow session:
 ```